ericsink/SQLitePCL.raw/README.md

 # Many different native SQLite libraries

-In some cases, apps use a SQLite library which is externally provided.
-In other cases, an instance of the SQLite library is bundled with the app.

 - On iOS, there is a SQLite library provided with the operating system, and apps are allowed to use it.

 - Android also has a SQLite library, and prior to Android N, apps were allowed to use it.

-- Recent versions of Windows 10 have a SQLite library.
+- Recent versions of Windows have a SQLite library.

 - In some cases, people want to use SQLCipher as their SQLite library.